-- Beat the egg whites (room temperature) at slow speed until they foam throughout; add a pinch of salt and scant 1/4 tsp. cream of tartar.
+- Beat the other 3 egg whites (room temperature) at slow speed until they foam throughout; add a pinch of salt and scant 1/4 tsp. cream of tartar.

 - Gradually increase speed to fast, and beat to soft peaks.
 Turn the machine to slow as you complete the sugar syrup.

 The sugar syrup:

 - Bring the 3/4 c. sugar and 1/4 c. water to the simmer, swirl the pan to dissolve the sugar completely, cover gently, and boil to the soft-ball stage (238 degrees).

 Sugar syrup into egg whites:

-- Beating the egg whites at moderately slow speed, dribble into them the boiling syrup – trying to avoid the wires of the whip.
+- Beating the other 3 egg whites at moderately slow speed, dribble into them the boiling syrup – trying to avoid the wires of the whip.